darkpalacestudio/darkpalacestudio.github.io/faq.markdown

 # Do you offer sales?
-We believe that our plugins are offered at a reasonable price considering the current market.
+We believe that our plugins are offered at a reasonable price considering the current market and therefor will not offer any sales or bundle-deals.
-Darkpalace Studio plugins are offered at a reasonable fixed price.
-Setting fixed prices is a very fair option for all involved parties.
-Thus there will be no sales.

 Note that we do offer Affiliate links where a percentage of the price is a commission.
-The price for the customer stays the same.
+The price, however, for the customer will stay the same.